Lucha Invades NY

 Lucha Invades NY (also known as AAA Invading NY) was a professional wrestling pay-per-view (PPV) event produced and scripted by the Mexican professional wrestling promotion Lucha Libre AAA Worldwide (AAA), in partnership with Impact Wrestling.
 The event took place on September 15, 2019, at Madison Square Garden's Hulu Theater in New York City.
+This would be the last event held by AAA in the United States until 2025.

 The event aired live on traditional PPV outlets and FITE TV in the US.
 On television, the event aired live on Space in Mexico and aired, via tape delay, in the US on AXS TV and El Rey.

 Production

 Background

 On June 5, 2018, it was reported that AAA secured two dates to run a show at Madison Square Garden (MSG) due to MSG executives being unhappy with WWE running rival venue Barclays Center instead of their venue.; this came after reports of MSG executives being more open to other wrestling promotions running events in the venue.
 Despite Lucha Invades NY initially being planned to be held in fall 2018, on June 22, 2018 Pro Wrestling Insider reported that AAA would push the show date back to September 2019.
 In April 2019, AAA held a press conference officially announcing that it would be running a show at MSG while additionally announcing that tickets would be available for sale on May 5.
 Lucha Invades NY was intended to be the second professional wrestling event held at MSG (the first being G1 Supercard) by a professional wrestling promotion not owned by the McMahon family since November 14, 1960.

 It was later reported by Wrestling Observer Newsletter journalist Dave Meltzer that AAA initial ticket sales for the event were 2,000 tickets.
 On August 16, it was announced that the event would be held in the smaller Hulu Theater, which is located inside of MSG.
 Later it was reported by Pro Wrestling Insider that AAA's decision of running Hulu Theater was made two weeks before the announcement after they met with MSG executives.